AustinCodingAcademy/student-gitbook/san-antonio-student-catalog.md

 Subject Description:  The purpose of this subject is to teach students how to build professional, modern websites.
 Students learn industry standard technologies and approaches to design that will allow them to build responsive websites which means that the websites will look good on all devices (mobile, tablet, desktop, etc.).
 Upon completion of this subject, students will be ready to work as web designers.

-FSWD 102 FULL STACK WEB DEVELOPMENT (INTERMEDIATE) - Introduction to JS and jQuery Subject Hours:  50 course hours (40 lecture hours and 10 lab hours)
+### FSWD 102 FULL STACK WEB DEVELOPMENT (INTERMEDIATE) - Introduction to JS and jQuery
+Subject Hours:  50 course hours (40 lecture hours and 10 lab hours)

 Prerequisites:  FSWD 101

-Topics Covered: JavaScript, jQuery, Object Oriented Design
+Topics Covered: C#, SQL, Object-Oriented Design

-Subject Description:  The purpose of this subject is to teach students the basics of JavaScript and jQuery.
-JavaScript is one of the most popular programming languages in the world and is supported by all modern browsers. jQuery is the most popular JavaScript library in use today.
-By completing this course, students will be prepared for the advanced course.
+Subject Description:  C# is a multi-paradigm programming language encompassing strong typing, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.
+SQL (Structured Query Language) is a special-purpose programming language designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
+Students will use SQL to build web applications.
+Object-oriented design is the process of planning a system of interacting objects for the purpose of solving a software problem.
+Students will use C#, SQL, and Object-Oriented Design to build web applications.

-FSWD 103 FULL STACK WEB DEVELOPMENT (ADVANCED) - Advanced JS and jQuery Subject Hours:  50 course hours (40 lecture hours and 10 lab hours)
+### FSWD 103 FULL STACK WEB DEVELOPMENT (ADVANCED) - .NET
+Subject Hours:  50 course hours (40 lecture hours and 10 lab hours)

 Prerequisites:  FSWD 101, FSWD 102

-Topics Covered: MongoDB, Express, Backbone, Node, Full Stack Web Development and Frameworks
+Topics Covered: .NET, Full Stack Web Development and Frameworks

-Subject Description:  The purpose of this subject is to teach students how to build modern web apps utilizing JS frameworks and associated technologies.
+Subject Description:  The purpose of this subject is to teach students how to build modern web apps utilizing the .NET framework and associated technologies.
 Upon completion, students will be prepared to begin working as full stack web developer.

- (18) COURSE HOURS
+## COURSE HOURS

 * Each subject consists of 50 total hours.
 There is also an estimated 100 homework hours.
 * Including all 3 subjects (FSDW 101, FSWD 102, FSWD 103), students will earn a total of 150 class hours and complete an estimated 300 homework hours.